Scott Sunken Garden

 Scott Sunken Garden is a historical landmark in Lansing, Michigan, United States of America.

-The outer foundation walls are 51 feet by 79 feet and the center is a 28 by 45 ft lawn.
+The outer foundation walls are 51 feet by 79 feet, and the center is a 28 by 45 ft lawn.
 There are shorter limestone walls lining the court with raised flower beds.
-The west side and east sides have limestone steps leading to a small water pond below the grotto center piece.
-This foundation of Justice Edward Cahill's home was redesigned after 1930 by a new American immigrant, Nick Kriek.
-The gardening includes bulbs, annuals, perennials and a list of species introduced to the area by Kriek himself.

-The garden has been maintained by the Greater Lansing Garden Club for three decades; they restored it after a few decades of neglect by the city.
+The west and east sides have limestone steps leading to a small pond below the grotto centerpiece.
+The foundation of Justice Edward Cahill's home was redesigned after 1930 by the American immigrant Nick Kriek.
+The gardening includes bulbs, annuals, perennials, and a list of species introduced to the area by Kriek himself.
+The Greater Lansing Garden Club has maintained the garden for three decades; they restored it after a few decades of neglect by the city.

-The Scott Sunken Garden landmark has a list of historically significant ties including 1930's "Golden Age of American Landscaping", Immigration, Civil Rights, and Lansing's Beautification.
+The Scott Sunken Garden landmark has a list of historically significant ties, including the 1930s "Golden Age of American Landscaping", Immigration, Civil Rights, and Lansing's Beautification.

 Recognition

-National Register Coordinator for the State of Michigan state that the Scott Sunken Garden Is eligible for listing in the National Register of Historic Places....
+The National Register Coordinator for the State of Michigan states that the Scott Sunken Garden is eligible for listing in the National Register of Historic Places....
 The garden appears to meet national register criteria B and C...."